Google GCP-AGWA Certification Exam Syllabus

 - Recommending a solution related to mail delivery issues (e.g., implementing mail policy changes).

 Troubleshooting and resolving common issues.
-Considerations include: - Troubleshooting problems with user accounts, passwords, or access to services.
+Considerations include: - Troubleshooting problems with user accounts, passwords, 2-step verification, or access to services.

-- Troubleshooting email delivery problems (e.g., undelivered messages, spam filtering issues).
+- Troubleshooting email delivery problems (e.g., undelivered messages, spam filtering issues) by using Email Log Search.

-- Troubleshooting issues with email forwarding, filters, or labels.
+- Assisting users with troubleshooting issues related to email forwarding, filters, or labels.

 - Troubleshooting Calendar events that are not syncing or displaying correctly (e.g., Apple Calendar, Outlook).